l-zhuang/3375FinalReport/README.md

 PROJECT Code

 Project Design of an Embedded System

-Problem Definition: Stratospheric Balloons that Connect the World Together
+Design Idea: Stratospheric Balloons that Connect the World Together

 # Main Functionality of the Software
 The software should read the data from the pressure and wind speed sensor and use this data